-The Board noted that the complainants concerns regarding the use of the term "naughty bits" and the message this is sending to young people regarding their bodies.
+The Board noted concerns regarding the use of the term "naughty bits" in image 1 and "unguilty satisfaction" in image 2 and considered the message this is sending to young people regarding their bodies.

-The Board noted that most people are familiar with the term 'naughty bits' and that sometimes the private areas of the body are referred to in this way as children in particular are taught to keep these areas covered up for modesty and social acceptability.
-The Board considered that in this context the term is intended to be playful and light-hearted and is not intended to be a broader message to young people and girls in particular to be ashamed of their bodies.
+The Board noted that most people are familiar with the term 'naughty bits' and that sometimes the private areas of the body are referred to in this way as children in particular are taught to keep these areas covered up.
+The Board considered that in this context the term is intended to be playful and lighhearted and is not intended to be a broader message to young people and girls in particular to be ashamed of their bodies.